PNEUMOCOCCAL VACCINE

 • Aged 50 years or older on the day of inclusion.

-• Has received a previous pneumococcal vaccination.
+• Have received a previous pneumococcal vaccination.

 • Has not had a previous invasive pneumococcal disease.